azkiflay/terraform/README.md

 </figure>

 ## Load Balancer
-The ASG above creates a web server cluster usign the multiple EC2 instances.
+The ASG above creates a web server cluster using the multiple EC2 instances.
 One the one hand, there are multiple web servers each with its own IP address.
 On the other hand, you want users to access the service using a single IP address or domain name.
 Load balancers address this problem by sitting as a gateway to the EC2 instances of the ASG.
 Users access the web servers through a load balancer, which re-directs traffic based on the status and load of each EC2 instance.
 For this, you can use Amazon's *Elastic Load Balancer (ELB)* service.

 Common types of ELB's include the following:
 * Application-layer Load Balancer (ALB), which load balances HTTP and HTTPS traffic